alifwahid/alifwahid.github.io/_posts/2019-02-04-my-business-canon.md

 ## Strength also defines weakness

 The last of the trinity is a truth about *asymmetry*.
-Christensen says it best, in that the capabilities of an organisation also define its *disabilities*.
+Christensen explains it best, which is that the capabilities of an organisation also define its *disabilities*.
 He noticed that well managed companies were good at very few things, which they had progressively learned over time.
 So when they found themselves needing to be good at very *new* things altogether, they necessarily struggled, and most often they went bankrupt.
 He discusses various dynamics at play that bring about such a situation.
-The main point is that companies tend to specialise by moving towards the high-end of their favoured markets, which necessarily includes focusing on higher profit margins and accepting the associated higher cost structures.
-Then when disruptive innovations precipitously subsume their previously high-end markets by undercutting, these well managed companies almost always become extinct.
+The main point is that companies tend to specialise by moving towards the high-end of their favoured markets, which necessarily includes focusing on higher profit margins and accepting the underlying higher cost structures.
+Then, when disruptive innovators undercut and precipitously subsume the previously high-end markets, these well managed companies almost always become extinct.

 Ries provides a very insightful method of countering the tide of moving upmarket and specialising until extinction.
 He calls it pivot or persevere